simoncoudeville/apod-2/README.md

 # apod

 Personal project to practice my javascript skills.
-All data NASA Open Data.
+All data by NASA Open Data.

 ## Todo
 * Fix Loading bug on mobile